MF 19: Characteristics

-The trains will exist in two versions, one with a driver's cab (designated CC) and another without a cab (designated CA).
+The trains will exist in three versions: two with a driver's cab (designated CC) and one without a cab (designated CA).
 They will be equipped with the OCTYS communications-based train control system for equipped lines, and with the PA135 driver-attended automatic train control system, which is already in place in several Paris metro lines.

 The interior will be arranged in two types.
 On lines 3, 3bis, 7bis, 10, and 12, the trains will have more seating arranged in a “confort” scheme.
 On lines 7, 8, and 13, they will have more standing room in a “capacity” scheme, given the higher demand on those lines.

-As part of the possible automation of line 13, for which studies were commissioned in April 2019, an automatic version (CA) of the MF 19 trains may be ordered.
+As part of the automation of line 13, for which studies were commissioned in April 2019, an automatic version (CA) of the MF 19 trains will be ordered.
 The rolling stock can also be converted as the trains are designed to transition from manual to automatic operation to accompany the automation of the Paris Metro network.
-The automation was approved on December 7, 2022, by the board of directors of Île-de-France Mobilités.
+The automation was approved on 7 December 2022 by the board of directors of Île-de-France Mobilités.
 The trains are expected to initially operate in manual mode before being converted to automatic mode for full automation of the line by 2035.

-The manufacturer Bombardier announced a 20% reduction in energy consumption compared to the MF 77 trains through the full use of regenerative braking and full LED lighting.
+The manufacturer Bombardier (acquired by Alstom in 2021) announced a 20% reduction in energy consumption compared to the MF 77 trains through the full use of regenerative braking and full LED lighting.

-The MF 19 is expected to be available in three versions:
+The three versions for the MF19 are as follows: